gocrisp/store-locator/README.md

 ### Set up services

 First, go set up a GeoJSON outbound connector on https://platform.gocrisp.com/.
-It will give you a URL to use later. <!--TODO: needs details/link to BYT-573 or updates if we aren't using an outbound connector -->
+It will give you a URL to use later. <!--TODO: needs details/link to BYT-573 -->

 Create a [Google Maps API Key](https://developers.google.com/maps/gmp-get-started) with the following APIs enabled:
 - `Maps JavaScript API`